-The Smartwool PhD Outdoor Medium Crew Socks is among our tester's favorite for both men and women because of its plush design that makes slipping a pair on feel like warmth on a cold day.
+The Smartwool PhD Outdoor Medium Crew Socks is among our tester's favorite for both men and women because of its plush design that is cozy and comfortable.
 Now updated, the PhD has a redesigned construction and a new color scheme with a desire to improve comfort and durability.
 The original model already managed to blend warmth, comfort, and wicking ability into one of the best mid-weight models out there, so this update is exciting.
-It was able to keep our feet warm in the coldest temperatures but was beat out for breathability by the Darn Tough Full Cushion.
-Its great performance in combination with its wide temperature regulation range makes it Notable Mention for comfort and versatility.

-Read review: Smartwool PhD Outdoor Medium Crew Socks
+Read the review: Smartwool PhD Outdoor Medium Crew Socks

 Notable Mention for Five-Finger Construction